Noetherian approximation of algebraic spaces and stacks

-\begin{remark} Let $X$ be a stack of global type.
-Then $X$ is quasi-compact, quasi-separated and $\Delta_X$ is locally separated with affine fibers, cf.~\cite[App.~A]{rydh_etale-devissage}.
-Note that there exist stacks of global type with non-separated diagonals, e.g., every quasi-compact and quasi-separated Deligne--Mumford stack is of global type.
-Conversely, it is possible that every quasi-compact and quasi-separated stack with locally separated diagonal and affine stabilizers, e.g., every stack with quasi-affine diagonal, is of global type.
+\begin{remark}[Relation with the resolution property] B.\ Totaro has shown that a normal noetherian stack is a basic stack if and only if it has the resolution property~\cite{totaro_resolution-property}.
+By recent work of P.\ Gross, this also holds for non-normal noetherian stacks~\cite[Thm.~6.3.1]{gross_thesis}.
+Using Theorem~\tref{T:APPROXIMATION-PROPERTIES}, one can give a very satisfactory proof of this result that is also valid without noetherian hypotheses~\cite{gross_tensor-generators}.
+Thus, a stack $X$ is of global type if and only if the resolution property holds \etale{}-locally on $X$.

-B.\ Totaro has shown that a normal noetherian stack is a global quotient stack if and only if it has the resolution property~\cite{totaro_resolution-property}.
-By recent work of P.\ Gross, this also holds for non-normal noetherian stacks~\cite{gross_thesis}.
-Thus a noetherian stack $X$ is of global type if and only if the resolution property holds \etale{}-locally on $X$. \end{remark}
+Every basic stack has affine diagonal.
+There are very few examples of stacks with affine diagonal that are known to be non-basic.
+For example, there is not a single example of a non-basic separated scheme or Deligne--Mumford stack~\cite[Question~1]{totaro_resolution-property} although S.\ Payne has given some evidence that a certain proper toric three-fold is not basic~\cite{payne_toric-vect-bundles-res-prop}. \end{remark}